idameitil/sdpl-utilizing-gts/README.md

 `tar -czvf /work3/idamei/all-vs-all-blast.tar.gz /work3/idamei/all-vs-all-blast`

-Then locally run: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/all-vs-all-blast.tar.gz data/wzy/all-vs-all-blast` Unpack it and move to `data/wzy/all-vs-all-blast/`.
+Then locally delete the old run: `rm -r data/wzy/all-vs-all-blast` And download the new one: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/all-vs-all-blast.tar.gz data/wzy/all-vs-all-blast`
+Unpack it and move to `data/wzy/all-vs-all-blast/`.
 This file is too big to store in GitHub, so is only stored locally.